-4.6.2 Visitors and/or observers may attend meetings of the LSEC Management Committee by prior agreement of the Director of Lifesaving and Education.
+4.6.2 Visitors and/or observers may attend meetings of the LSEC by prior agreement of the Director of Lifesaving and Education.

-4.6.3 In the event of the absence of the Director of Lifesaving and Education, the meeting shall be chaired by the Deputy Director of Lifesaving and Education.
-In the event that both the Director and Deputy Director are both absent, the meeting shall appoint one of its members to act during such absence.
+4.6.3 In the event of the absence of the Director of Lifesaving and Education, the Board of Management shall appoint one of Executive to act during such absence.

+4.6.4 Additional positions may be appointed to the LSEC by the LSEC.
+However, they shall not be entitled to a vote on any matter

-4.7 MEETINGS OF THE LSEC MANAGEMENT COMMITTEE
+4.7 MEETINGS OF THE LSEC COMMITTEE

-4.7.1 LSEC Management Committee meetings shall be held monthly; or
+4.7.1 LSEC meetings shall be held monthly; or

 4.7.2 As directed by the SLSS Council or SLSS BOM.

-4.7.3 Lifesaving and Education Management meetings may be face to face or by other means of telecommunications.
+4.7.3 Meetings may be face to face or by other means of telecommunications.

 4.8 QUORUM

-4.8.1 The quorum for any LSEC Management Committee meeting shall be at least six (6) members entitled to vote.
+4.8.1 The quorum for any LSEC meeting shall be at least five (6) members, who are entitled to vote.

 4.9 VOTING

-4.9.1 All listed members as provided for in By-Law 4.4, including the LSEC Chairman, shall be entitled to one (1) vote only on any resolution at all meetings of the LSEC Management Committee at which they are present in person or by alternate.
+4.9.1 All listed members as provided for in By-Law 4.4, including the LSEC Chairman, shall be entitled to one (1) vote only on any resolution at all meetings of the LSEC at which they are present in person or by alternate.
 In the case of a tied ballot, the LSEC Chairman has a further casting vote.

 4.10 MINUTES

-4.10.1 The Director or their nominee shall cause full and accurate Minutes of the LSEC Management Committee meetings to be recorded.
-The LSEC Secretary shall be responsible for the compilation and distribution of such minutes.
+4.10.1 The Director of Lifesaving and Education, or their nominee, shall cause full and accurate Minutes of the LSEC Committee meetings to be recorded.
+The Director shall be responsible for the compilation and distribution of such minutes.

-4.10.2 The Minutes of the LSEC Management Committee meeting shall be promptly distributed to members of the LSEC Officers and Surf Life Saving Sydney by the LSEC Secretary or other authorised person.
+4.10.2 The Minutes of the LSEC meeting shall be promptly distributed to members of the LSEC and the BOM .

 4.11 LSEC STANDING SUB COMMITTEES

-4.11.1 Meritorious Awards and Lifesaving Selection Sub Committee
+4.11.1 Support Operations Sub-Committee